fhirfactory/pegacorn/README.md

 # DRICATS
 ## Distributed/Resilient Integration, Collaboration and Tasking Services

-An FHIR Based Integration and Collaboration Framework
+A FHIR Based Integration and Collaboration Framework